 In October of each year, when the Supervision Study Program (SSP) gets underway, senior supervisors in The Psychotherapy Institute Post-Graduate Training Program are welcome to join the Supervision Study Program (SSP) as consultants.

 - Want to teach the supervisory process through one-to-one consultation

 - Are interested in the transference-countertransference aspects of the supervisory and consulting relationships

 - Are self-reflective and relatively comfortable examining inner experience in a peer group setting

 To become a consultant, you must have supervised staff therapists at The Psychotherapy Institute for a minimum of three years.
 If you have supervised fewer than five years, you will be expected to continue supervising in the Post-Graduate Training Program in addition to consulting in the SSP.

-The Supervision Study Program is a two-year training program for experienced therapists.
+The Supervision Study Program is a one-year training program for experienced therapists.
 SSP supervisors receive an hour of individual consultation each week.
 They also meet in a weekly consultation group with up to five other supervisors and attend nine didactic seminars per year.